Flood Warning issued for Calhoun, Refugio, Victoria by NWS - News Break

 Flood Warning issued for Calhoun, Refugio, Victoria by NWS

-Effective: 2021-05-22 09:17:00 CDT Expires: 2021-05-23 00:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-24 14:50:00 CDT Expires: 2021-05-25 06:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Caution is urged when walking near riverbanks.
 Additional information is available at www.weather.gov/crp.
 Target Area: Calhoun; Refugio; Victoria The Flood Warning continues for the following rivers in Texas Guadalupe River Near Bloomington affecting Refugio, Calhoun and Victoria Counties.
-For the Guadalupe River...including Bloomington...Moderate flooding is forecast.
-The Flood Warning remains in effect The Flood Warning continues for the Guadalupe River Near Bloomington. * Until further notice. * At 9:00 AM CDT Saturday the stage was 26.0 feet. * Flood stage is 20.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 26.5 feet this evening. * Impact...At 26.0 feet, Irrigation and oil well pumps, tank batteries, and equipment in the lower flood plain below Victoria flood.
-Livestock are cut off, may have to be fed by boat, and could drown.
-Homes downstream above Highway 35 on the left bank are cut off Below are the latest river stages and stage forecasts: Fld Observed Forecasts (7 am) Location Stg Stg Day/Time Sun Mon Tue Wed Thu Guadalupe River Bloomington 20.0 26.0 Sat 9 am 26.4 25.5 23.2 21.7 22.1alerts.weather.gov
+For the Guadalupe River...including Victoria, Bloomington...Moderate flooding is forecast.
+The Flood Warning remains in effect The Flood Warning continues for the Guadalupe River Near Bloomington. * Until further notice. * At 2:00 PM CDT Monday the stage was 26.4 feet. * Flood stage is 20.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river will rise to 26.6 feet tomorrow morning.
+It will then fall to 26.1 feet and begin rising again Wednesday morning.
+It will rise to 26.7 feet early Friday afternoon.
+It will then fall again but remain above flood stage. * Impact...At 27.0 feet, Major flooding occurs.
+Flow downstream near Highway 35 is several hundred yards wide, cutting off many of the lowest homes.
+Livestock are cut off and could drown.
+Pumps, tank batteries, and any equipment in the flood plain below Victoria are flooded.
+The campground near Tivoli below Highway 35 and residences just above Highway 35 are flooded.
+Below are the latest river stages and stage forecasts: Fld Observed Forecasts (1 pm) Location Stg Stg Day/Time Tue Wed Thu Fri Sat Guadalupe River Bloomington 20.0 26.4 Mon 2 pm 26.4 26.2 26.6 26.7 26.6alerts.weather.gov